Insights

 Flexible working: the Government's skills minister has indicated that changes will require businesses to accommodate flexible working requests, including for compressed hours and other working patterns, unless it is not reasonably feasible to do so.
 This would be a shift from the existing legal framework for flexible working, where employers are required to consider a request but can turn it down on various statutory grounds, including detrimental impact on quality or performance.
 The proposed reform would place more of a burden on employers to demonstrate why a request could not be accommodated, giving the right to request more teeth than it has at present.

 Zero hours contracts and working hours: “Exploitative” zero hours contracts are to be prohibited (although there is little detail on what will be deemed “exploitative” for these purposes).
 Workers will have a right to request and be issued with a contract which reflects the hours they usually work.
-It appears (although there is no official confirmation) that Labour is not planning to bring into force the previous Government's right to request predictable working hours, and will instead provide a beefed-up right and a of practice.
+It appears (although there is no official confirmation) that Labour is not planning to bring into force the previous Government's right to request predictable working hours, and will instead provide a beefed-up right and a code of practice.

 Right to disconnect: Employers will be expected to agree with staff the arrangements and expectations for out-of-hours contact.
 Employers which consistently breach the agreed arrangements could be penalised via a 25% uplift in compensation awarded in an Employment Tribunal claim.
 It's not clear at the moment how this will work - e.g. which claims the uplift would apply to - and any uplift in compensation would mean that this right goes significantly further than equivalent rights in various EU states.